 There are two application deadlines each semester to allow time for the board to make decisions about applications before the next semester begins.
 Applications must be submitted by sophomore year.
-While the board will consider applications from juniors, it’s often difficult to complete an independent major so late in your college career.

 Be sure to speak with the director early enough to ensure that all materials, including the faculty letter, arrive at the program director's office by the deadline.

 To be eligible to pursue honors, students in the Independent Major Program must maintain a 3.0 overall grade point average, a 3.5 grade point average inside the major and have no grade below a "B-" in the major.
 Honors candidates will formulate a proposal at the start of the fall term of their senior year, recruit a three-person honors committee, including their adviser, and undertake a research project, which is completed in the spring.